 to ensure our students get the support they need to thrive.
 Read more about our values, ethos and practice.

 At Red Balloon Cambridge, we use a negotiated curriculum.
 This means that students and staff work together to devise a bespoke programme for each student.
-It is often the case that, when students join us, they are not ready to work towards qualifications, or even to follow the national curriculum.
+It is often the case that, when students join us, they are not ready to work towards qualifications and may find significant difficulty in accessing the curriculum.

-Our staff are adept at using topics that our students are passionate about, creatively linking them to the curricular subjects to rekindle their interest in learning.
-Similarly, students may not be ready to work in groups with others, and we, therefore, provide opportunity for 1:1 lessons, where appropriate, as well as small group sessions.
+Our staff are adept at using topics that our students are passionate about, creatively linking them to appropriate curricular subjects to rekindle their interest in learning.
+Students may not be ready to work in groups with others, and we, therefore, provide opportunity for 1:1 lessons as well as small group sessions.

 A significant part of our programme is dedicated to well-being support and therapy and students are offered a range of therapeutic support.
-Creative subjects, such as art, music and drama are often used as therapeutic opportunities as well as academic pursuits, where appropriate.
+Creative subjects, such as art, music and drama are often used as therapeutic opportunities in addition to being important areas for learning.

 Find out more about Red Balloon Cambridge